mldock/mldock/README.md

 ```

 note: The flags allow you to stipulate configuration changes in the command.
 `--build` says build the image before pushing.
-This is required initially since the dockerhub registry will prefix your container name. `--provider` tells mldock to authenticate to dockerhub and push the container there.
+This is required initially since the dockerhub registry will prefix your container name. `--provider` tells MLDOCK to authenticate to dockerhub and push the container there.

 **hint** In addition to `DockerHub`, both `AWS ECR` & `GCP GCR` are also supported.